 - Evaluation for secondary causes of pathological bone loss such as thyroid, parathyroid, and adrenal disorders

-- Same day high-quality bone density scan (DXA) as available, performed by certified bone densitometrist
+- Same-day high-quality bone density scan (DXA) as available

-- Fall risk assessment by certified geriatrician or physical therapist
+- Fall risk assessment conducted by certified geriatrician or physical therapist

 - Counseling on calcium and vitamin D intake by registered pharmacist

-- Weight bearing and muscle strengthening exercises by certified physical therapist
+- Weight bearing and muscle strengthening exercises recommended by a certified physical therapist

 - Biochemical markers of bone turnover to monitor treatment efficacy

-- Follow up of test results and management plan via telephone/secure email/letter
+- Follow-up of test results and management plan via telephone, secure email, or mail

 Find an Endocrinology Specialist